dromancamps/web-scraper/README.md

 ## Usage

 Go to testscreape direcotry (outer one), and execute `scrapy crawl post -O test.json`.
-This woll save the result in test.json file.
+This will save the result in test.json file

+## Advice

+Remember to remove (or not to add) `tbody` in XPath.